Zendar6208/CampusPulse/README.md

 The goal is to build a substantial, working software project rather than a collection of disconnected features.

+## 📊Development Status
+CampusPulse is currently in active early development.

 ## License

 This project is licensed under the MIT License.
 See the `LICENSE` file for details.